-Tomato supports are essential for keeping our beloved plants growing strong and tall.
+DIY Tomato cage that is as pretty as it is useful.
+Tomato cages are essential for keeping our tomato plants growing strong and tall.
 Many methods work yet aren’t the most attractive.
-Lets build one that is beautiful in the garden!
+Let’s build one that is beautiful in the garden!

-These tomato supports that I built here are a bit on the tall side, but you can build them shorter.
+These DIY tomato cages are a bit on the tall side, but you can build them shorter.
 The design is easily adaptable to fit your needs,